 How will Making Tax Digital affect accountants and bookkeepers?

 From April 2022, you and your clients must use MTD compatible software to keep digital records and send VAT returns.
 You must also sign up for an agent services account via HMRC.
 VAT registered clients will automatically be signed up for MTD for VAT, so you no longer need to sign them up manually.
 As long as your clients register for VAT, they won’t need to sign up for MTD for VAT.

-How to set up your accounting practice for MTD:
+How to set up your accounting or bookkeeping practice for MTD:

 For a smooth transition to MTD rules, you need to:

 How do you check if a client is registered for MTD?

 The software your clients use should also indicate whether they’ve authorised an MTD for VAT connection.
 Now, if clients are registered for VAT, they’ll automatically be signed up to MTD for VAT.

 How do I authorise a client for MTD?